Bridging Loans: What They Are & How To Get One

 We can match you with a mortgage broker who can provide you with up-to-date bespoke rates and deals from across the entire market.

-Please note that the rates above are for example purposes, were accurate at the time of writing but are subject to change at the lender’s discretion.
+Please note that the rates above, for example, were accurate at the time of writing but are subject to change at the lender’s discretion.

 Eligibility criteria

-The eligibility criteria for bridging loans is usually flexible and most applications are assessed on a case-by-case basis.
+The eligibility criteria for bridging loans are usually flexible, and most applications are assessed case by case.
 That said, bridging finance lenders tend to reserve their best rates for customers with the following…

 A strong exit strategy

-Without an exit strategy in place, most people won’t qualify for a bridging loan.
+Most people won’t qualify for a bridging loan without an exit strategy.
 The exit strategy is vitally important in any bridging loan deal, and the stronger yours is, the more likely you are to get the best rates.

 Most exit strategies involve either a sale or a remortgage, and the lender will want you to clearly evidence that your plans are achievable.